Professional Reviews

 Of course, not all VPN ad blockers provide a good experience, as some can’t block many ads or protect you from shady sites — not to mention many VPNs lack essential security features, have slow speeds, or are hard to use.

 But all the VPNs on this list come with really good ad or malicious site blocking, and they also provide great value through strong security features, fast speeds, and more.
-My #1 pick is Private Internet Access with its MACE feature, which blocks pretty much all ads, trackers, and malicious sites.
+My #1 pick is Private Internet Access — its ad blocker stops pretty much all ads, and there’s an ad tracker and malicious site blocker that works very well.

 Get Private Internet Access Now